mevdschee/pidfile/README.md

 NB: This package was built for usage in a (desktop) [Fyne](https://fyne.io/) project.

+## Future work / Known issues

+The following issues need addressing in future versions:

+- Race conditions on quick launching of multiple instances.

 ## Credits / related work

+The following packages have been inspired me to make this package:

 - https://github.com/postfinance/single
 - https://github.com/makifdb/pidfile